Counseling Degrees & Licenses in Tennessee

 Tennessee Technological University

 Tennessee Technological University is a public research university that was formerly known as Tennessee Polytechnic Institute.
-The Counseling and Psychology Department offers either a master of arts or an education specialist degree.
+The Counseling and Psychology Department offers either a master of arts or an education specialist counseling degree.
 Students can choose from four degree concentrations: clinical mental health counseling, psychology, school counseling, or school psychology.

 Graduates of the clinical mental health counseling program are qualified to obtain LPC licensure with a Mental Health Service Provider endorsement.
 Licensure requires supervised clinical experience beyond the hours required for a degree.
 The psychology master of arts is a general non-licensure concentration.
 Licensure as a school counselor requires successful completion of the guidance section of the Praxis examination.
 The educational psychology program is a non-licensure track.